AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/design/npcs.md

 ![Combat](https://github.com/AscensionGameDev/Intersect-Documentation/assets/72468758/daa42766-b0e1-464d-a263-52eb34420788)

-- Base Damage: Setting this will give the class a raw base damage value.
+- Base Damage: Setting this will give the Npc a raw base damage value.
 - Crit Chance (%): Setting this will increase the crit chance percentage.
 - Crit Multiplier (Default 1.5x): Setting this will increase the crit damage based on a multiplier of the base damage.
 - Damage Type: Setting this will allow you to select whether the damage is Physical, Magic or True.
 True damage negates resistance.